 While choosing between gas-powered and electric models, I advise considering the type of driveway and the amount of snowfall.
 For gravel driveways, gas-powered models are generally optimal.

 However, for lighter snowfall, electric models can suffice.
 For instance, the EGO SNT2400, a cordless, self-propelled snow blower, does an excellent job with gravel driveways.
-Operating with a 56V lithium-ion battery, it clears a path of 24 inches.
+Operating with a 56V lithium-ion battery clears a path of 24 inches.

 • Account for Size when Choosing a Snow Blower

-Remember to keep the size of your driveway in mind when selecting a snow blower.
+Remember to consider the size of your driveway when selecting a snow blower.
 The standard widths of the clearing paths range between 18 to 36 inches or more.
 For larger driveways, the Honda 660780 is a standout choice.

 It has a respectable clearing width of 21 inches and a clearing height of 12.5 inches, run by a potent 187cc Honda OHV engine.